-How a Board of Directors can determine the success of an organization
+How a Board of Directors can Determine the Success of an OrganizationSeptember 19th, 2018

 As members and supporters of the Midland nonprofit community, you most likely serve in one of two roles: A staff member or a volunteer.
 Among our most valuable volunteers is the board of directors; people who bring their talents and expertise to the table to support an organization through challenges, successes, and growth.

 Whether you are a new or seasoned board member or Executive Director, it is important to remember that boards are ever-changing bodies that require not only an efficient and finely tuned orientation, but ongoing development in best practice nonprofit board governance.
 The role of a board of directors can be specific and involve not only advocacy and philanthropy, but also legal and fiduciary responsibilities.
 In addition, board development can sometimes fall through the cracks as the day to day responsibilities of running a nonprofit take over.
 So what should be the focus of the board of directors and how can the Community Advancement Network help support your board?